SkoolNotes/Taproot/KBhENG201PoetryCloseReadingAnalysis.md

 ### Development phase – How and So-What
 Effect of enjambment: "Hot // lies, rot-//ting hulls" => provides a sign of resignation.

-Rhythmic nature of *Calypso* => sense of systemicism w.r.t. natural destruction
+Rhythmic nature of *Calypso* => sense of systemicism w.r.t. colonialism + enviromental destruction

 ## Defluffifying
 CHOSEN THESIS CLAIM